heywoodlh/urlscan-py/README.md

 `./urlscan.py retrieve --uuid UUID --dir DIRECTORY`

-By default, scans will be saved to a directory called saved_scans in the same folder.
+By default, scans will be saved to the directory `~/.urlscan/saved_scans`.
 Change this by using the `--dir` flag and specifying a different directory.

 #### Retrieve command help: